 Cultural safety is recognizing, gaining knowledge, and respecting the differences in each individual Island Health serves.
 By truly listening and learning together in a way that maintains personal dignity, an authentic relationship of trust, respect, and collaboration can develop to ensure better access to health care services, improved health outcomes, and healthier working relationships.

 The right to feel 'culturally safe' is for everyone.
-The Cultural Safety Program is committed to decreasing health disparities for Aboriginal peoples, by increasing access to health care for Aboriginal peoples.
+The Cultural Safety Program is committed to decreasing health disparities for Indigenous peoples, by increasing access to health care for Indigenous peoples.

 Resources for the public

-To support culturally appropriate care for Aboriginal patients and families, our staff can connect you with an Aboriginal Health Liaison Nurse who can help:
+To support culturally appropriate care for Indigenous patients and families, our staff can connect you with an Indigenous Health Liaison Nurse who can help: